Jordo-o/unifi-drive-unas-baremetal/README.md

 ## Setup

 > [!IMPORTANT]
-> Protect requires at least 4 GB RAM in order to boot and run correctly.
+> Drive requires at least 4 GB RAM in order to boot and run correctly.

 When you run the image for the first time, you have to go through the initial console setup, find the host IP address and navigate to `http://host-ip`.